-It is a known fact that LastPass is only occasionally able to autofill login fields in Chrome or Firefox desktop PC.
-Users noticed that LastPass is not autofilling for an increasing number of sites and they tend to do different things when faced with this problem.
+It is a known fact that LastPass is only occasionally able to autofill login fields in Chrome or Firefox.
+Users noticed that, unfortunately, the autofilling function in LastPass fails for an increasing number of sites.

 Manually entering the user ID and password from the LP vault into the site’s login fields functions properly, but it’s rather inconvenient to keep on doing so.